The Newman Society: Twenty-first century

 Recent terms' speakers of note have included Piers Paul Read on the reality of Hell; Fr Timothy Finigan on 'Humanae Vitae'; Fr Thomas Weinandy on the Incarnation; Fr John Saward on the character of Heaven, and, separately, on the motu proprio Summorum Pontificum; Fr Aidan Nichols on the centenary of Pope Pius X's condemnation of Modernism; Professor Geza Vermes (in debate with Dom Henry Wansbrough) on the historicity of the Gospels; Ann Widdecombe MP on being a Catholic politician; Sir Anthony Kenny on the Oxford Movement; and Baroness Williams of Crosby on the relationship between God and Caesar.

 During the 2013–4 academic year speakers have ranged from Walter Hooper, secretary to CS Lewis, to Archbishop Eamon Martin of Armagh, while the highlights of Trinity 2014 were an inspirational talk, entitled The Menace of the State shall find be Unafraid, on the crucial role played by the Church in the disintegration of Apartheid in 1980s South Africa and the powerful personal testimony of Fr David Branford, From Anglican Vicar to Catholic Priest.
 The 2013 St Thomas More Lecture was delivered by Sr Helen Prejean on her work with condemned criminals in the United States, while 2014 saw a change of focus as Oxford's own Prof. Henry Mayr-Harting spoke on Confession: Yesterday and Today.
 Since the merger, speaker topics have evolved to reflect the heritage of both groups, with the committee seeking to balance the diverse interests of Oxford's young Catholics.
 The conviviality of Mgr Knox's days is combined with a renewed optimism and confidence when the Society meets each Thursday in term-time, for an informal supper at 7pm and a talk at 8pm, followed by prayer, refreshments and conversation.

 Since the Coronavirus Pandemic the Society has hosted notable speakers such as John Finnis, Paul Shrimpton, Sally Axworthy, Jacob Rees-Mogg, Alexander Stafford, Mike Kane, George Weigel and Cardinal Pell.

 Under the previous President, a notable line-up of speakers have addressed the Society.
 They include a notable ecumenical gathering with the Orthodox Community which was addressed by the Chancellor of the Greek Orthodox Archdiocese of Thyateira and Great Britain, Fr.
 Nephon Tsimalis, Joseph Shaw, Fr.
 Andrew Pinsent, Richard Rex, Professor Nadey Hakim, Archbishop Malcolm McMahon, Bishop Kenneth Nowakowski, Ambassador Piotr Wilczek, Eddie Hughes (British politician), Cardinal Vincent Nichols, Cardinal Michael J. Fitzgerald, and Patriarch Louis Raphael I Sako.

+Thomas More Lecture

+The Thomas More Lecture invites a notable Catholic speaker to give a talk regarding a faith based topic.